Nkosikhona-Ndlovu/UAV-Simulator-/README.md

-﻿# UAV-Simulator-
+﻿# UAV-Simulator

+A notebook that can be used to model an aircraft during the preliminary design phase.

-Based on theory from the text of "Mechanics of Flight" by Warren F. Phillips
+Based on theory from the text of "Mechanics of Flight" by Warren F. Phillips.